rehierl/node-tree-outliner/3-basic-design/3-4-0-last-nodes.md

 of an unassociated node, the only events that can be used to manually end a section before the end of its default scope is reached, are the enter events of optional and unassociated nodes.
-Note the switch in perspective: forwards vs. backwards, and formal vs. manual/optional.
+Note the switch in perspective: forwards vs. backwards, and formal vs. optional.

 Note that the exit event of an associated optional end marker node could be used.
 However, this would be inconsistent with not associating sectioning